 Denying People the Right to Vote

-The Voting Rights Act forbids refusing people the right to vote based on their color, race, disability, or language.
+The Voting Rights Act forbids people from being denied the right to vote based on their color, race, disability, or language.

 Average Civil Rights Violation Lawsuit Settlement

-The settlement will depend on the damages suffered.
-For instance, if you face police brutality, the court may award compensatory damages for any medical expenses you incur, for lost income if the injuries kept you from working, and for general damages (e.g., compensation for emotional distress).
+As mentioned earlier, individuals who have been subject to civil rights infringement can file a civil rights lawsuit seeking relief.
+However, the potential settlement will depend on the damages suffered.
+For instance, if you face police brutality, the court may award compensatory damages for any medical expenses you incur.
+You may also pursue damages for lost income if the injuries made you unable to work.
+Compensation is also available for general damages (e.g., compensation for emotional distress).

 Similarly, if an employee sues an employer for discrimination based on their gender in a case where perhaps the employer pays a female worker less than her male counterparts, the court may order the employer to back pay the amount underpaid.
 The offender is also liable for the cost of the lawsuit (court and attorney fees).
 Sometimes courts award punitive damages, but this is rare, mostly occurring in cases where there is gross misconduct.